The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Can Even be Taught -> “Yeah, Well But Can Executive Function Even Be Taught?

 Absolutely!
 Like a muscle you need to exercise but also not a muscle you want to go out your first day in the gym and bench 200 lbs on your chest.
 Hold the dirty back with a belt and create ceremonies; flaunt your flesh; do appearances.
-The only real magic ingredient — whether you are speaking to kids or adults — is consistency.
+The only real wonder ingredient — whether you are speaking to kids or adults — is consistency.
 And that scaffolding will be what your brain is grateful for.

 Disability Services